-The Court should disregard this finding because it merely provides an opinion by Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion by

 851. Two-thirds of the options that were offered to respondents in APCO question four were one year or less, which predisposes people to select a shorter time frame rather than a longer time frame.
 (Stewart, Tr.
 2513).